Efefred/BejamasAutomationTask/README.md

 ```

 ### *package.json*
 The commands to execute the tests on a single browser and on two different browsers, in headed and headless modes, are defined in scripts section of the package.json file.
+The test execution for Safari browser was done on <https://crossbrowsertesting.com>

 ```yaml
 {